wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Internet-Draft            DNS Multiple Answers                 June 2016

+   the authoritative name server.
+However, stub resolvers may choose to support this technique, and / or may query directly for the EXTRA RR if it wants to pre-query for data that will likely be needed in the process of supporting its application.

 8. Use of Additional information

-   When receiving Additional information, an iterative server follows certain rules:
+   When receiving Additional information, a server / stub follows certain rules:

    1. Additional records MUST be validated before being used.